Booking Terms & Conditions.

-The following booking conditions, general information and the supplementary information, form the basis of your contract with Your Safari Ltd and The Traveller, ‘The Company’, ‘we’, ‘us’.
-Your Safari Ltd, of Plumpton Green Studio’s, St. Helena Lane, Plumpton Green, East Sussex, BN7 3DQ, is registered in England under number 6673386.
+The following Your Safari Ltd Terms & conditions, general information and the supplementary information, form the basis of your contract with Your Safari Ltd and The Traveller, ‘The Company’, ‘we’, ‘us’.
+Your Safari Ltd, of registered address: Zealds House 39 Church Wye Kent TN25 5BL, is registered in England & wales under number 6673386.
 By making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that:

-He / She has read these terms and conditions and has the authority to and does agree to be bound by them;
+He or She has read these Your Safari Ltd Terms & conditions and has the authority to and does agree to be bound by them;

 He / She is over 18 years of age and where placing an order for services with age restrictions declares that he / she and all members of the appropriate age to purchase those services.

-Once your final itinerary has been agreed between Your Safari Ltd and yourselves, a 25% deposit of the full amount of the safari is required to confirm the booking.
-All payments by credit card are subject to a 3% fee.
-PayPal Payments are subject to a 3.4% Fee.
+Once your final itinerary has been agreed between Your Safari Ltd and yourselves, a 20% deposit of the full amount of the safari is required to confirm the booking.
 Please note that if you are booking 12 weeks or less before departure then full payment is required at the time of booking.

 Subject to availability, Your Safari will confirm acceptance of your booking by issuing a confirmation invoice.
 A binding contract comes into existence between you and Your Safari when a Confirmation Invoice is despatched to you.
 If Your Safari cannot accept your booking, any payment you have made to Your Safari will be refunded.
 Special requests should be indicated at the time of booking or made in writing to Your Safari as soon as possible.
 Your Safari will try to arrange for reasonable special requests to be met, but cannot guarantee that they will be, nor will failure to meet any special request be a breach of contract on Your Safari’s part.